Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Gravity Hit"					"0"

+			// The mode of the Super Tank's claw/rock attack.
+			// --
+			// 0: Both
+			// 1: Ability activates when the Super Tank hits a survivor.
+			// 2: Ability activates when the Super Tank is hit by a survivor.
+			"Gravity Hit Mode"				"0"

 			// The distance between a survivor and the Super Tank needed to trigger the ability.
 			// --
 			// Minimum: 1.0 (Closest)